Tazmainiandevil/Useful.Extensions/README.md

 var itemValue = intArray.SafeGetElement(1, 1, (s) => s * 2);
 ```

-itemValue will be 8, as the element at location 1, is 4, which is then multiplied by 2.
+`itemValue` will be 8, as the element at location 1, is 4, which is then multiplied by 2.

 The test project has more examples using strings and classes.

 ### Character Extensions

-_EqualTo_ - A simple comparison of characters including an option to compare by case (default is to ignore case)
+_EqualTo_ - A simple comparison of characters including an option to compare by the case (default is to ignore case)

 e.g.